strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 Let's begin by using one of the two methods used earlier to open a new **Kali** Terminal.

-Method 1 is to right click on the desktop and select open.
+You can do this by right clicking the icon on the desktop and selecting open...

 ![](attachments/OpeningKaliInstance.png)

-Method 2 is to simply click on the Kali logo in the taskbar.
+<b>Or...</b> you can simply click on the Kali logo in the taskbar.

 ![](attachments/TaskbarKaliIcon.png)